 CHEM 120 is not designed to prepare students for CHEM 142, 143, or 145; rather, it is the first course of a three quarter sequence (CHEM 120, 220, & 221) that is for students planning to pursue majors in the allied health fields such as nursing and other selected science majors.
 Only 6 credits are allowed for courses from CHEM 120, CHEM 142, & CHEM 143 if more than one of these courses are taken.
 CHEM 120 can not be used for the chemistry or biochemistry majors.
 If you are uncertain about which course to take you should contact advising.

 What level is your Math Placement?

 Math is the universal language of science and an important component of the chemistry and biochemistry curriculum.
-At the UW, entering students who do not have college credit for math will need to take the Math Placement test at the Office of Educational Assessment before registering.
-This test will indicate the math level for which you are eligible to register.
+At the UW, entering students who do not have college credit for math are encouraged to take the Guided Self-placement test offered by the Department of Mathematics before registering.
+This test will help you determine which math level you are best suited to register for.
 The recommended level of math placement for CHEM 120 and CHEM 142 is MATH 120 (pre-calculus).
 If you placed below MATH 120 and are hesitant about your math skills, it is advisable to delay taking CHEM 120 or CHEM 142 until you are at the level of MATH 120.
 Ideally, CHEM 142, 152, 162 should be taken concurrently with the calculus sequence, MATH 124, 125, and 126.
 For Accelerated General Chemistry (CHEM 143) and Honors General Chemistry (CHEM 145), strong math skills are essential.
 For CHEM 143 the official prerequisites is placement into MATH 124, and CHEM 145 requires MATH 124 which can be taken concurrently

 What chemistry does your major require?